hmdc/ondemand_dev_guide/RAILS_PASSENGER_APPS_GUIDE.md

 ### Generate Rails project

-We can create a Rails project from scratch or reuse a template repository.
+We can create a Rails project from scratch or reuse the [Rails Sample app](sample_apps/rails_sample).
 To create the application from scratch, we can run this command:

 ```bash
 rails _7.2.2.1_ new project_name